Shambhavi-Gunda/rabbit-hole-visualizer/README.md

-# 🌌 Internet Rabbit Hole Visualizer
+# 🌌 Internet Rabbit Hole Galaxy

-An interactive **3D visualization tool** that allows users to explore connections between topics.
+An interactive **3D visualization tool** that simulates how users fall into internet rabbit holes.

-Users can enter a topic and see related concepts displayed as a **dynamic 3D network graph**.
-Clicking a node expands the graph further, allowing users to dive deeper into a "rabbit hole" of ideas.
+Start with a single topic and watch it expand into a network of related ideas — just like how real-world algorithms guide curiosity.

 ---

+## 🚀 Demo

+> Enter a topic → Explore connections → Click deeper → Watch the rabbit hole grow

+---

-## 🚀 Features
+## ✨ Features

-* 🔍 **Topic Exploration** – Enter any topic and discover related concepts
-* 🌐 **3D Graph Visualization** – Topics are displayed as a rotating, zoomable 3D network
+* 🌐 **3D Interactive Graph**

+  * Rotate, zoom, and explore topics in a dynamic space

+* 🧠 **Expandable Knowledge Network**

-* 🧠 **Expandable Nodes** – Click on nodes to explore deeper connections
+  * Click any node to discover deeper related concepts

+* 📍 **User Path Tracking**

+  * Tracks how your curiosity evolves step-by-step

+* 🔮 **Prediction Engine**

+  * Suggests where your exploration might lead next

-* ⚡ **Real-time Data Fetching** – Data is retrieved dynamically from an external API
+* ⚡ **Real-Time API Integration**

-* 🎯 **Interactive Interface** – Users can rotate, zoom, and navigate the graph
+  * Fetches live related topics dynamically

 ---